We compared 2 restaurant management system solutions to help you find the right fit for your team.

 Restaurants and foodservice businesses seeking integrated POS solutions

-When evaluating restaurant management system tools, consider the pricing landscape: 100% offer contact sales pricing.
+The pricing landscape for restaurant management system tools breaks down like this: 100% offer quote-based pricing.
 Key features to compare include centralized backend management, modular system adapts to business model, real-time data streams.
-These tools serve a range of users, so matching the product to your specific workflow matters more than feature count.
+These tools serve a range of users.
+Matching the product to your actual workflow matters more than counting features.

 SIDES is an all-in-one horeca software designed to streamline restaurant operations, including order management, inventory, loyalty programs, and online ordering, for quick service, delivery, ghost kitchens, and restaurants.
 Notable: Used by top brands like burgerme, Taco Mundo, Johnny’s Burger.
-Available with contact sales pricing.
+Pricing available upon request.

 Foodics offers a comprehensive cloud-based POS and restaurant management system designed to streamline operations, manage orders, accept payments, and enhance customer loyalty for restaurants and food businesses.
 Notable: Over 30,000 restaurants using Foodics.
-Available with contact sales pricing.
+Pricing available upon request.

 Join the SaaS Choice Weekly newsletter.
 One email per week with the tools worth your time.